-New members are required to fill out a short application form, which is evaluated by the leadership team.
+Active Minds welcomes all members of the W&L community to be a part of the organization.
 Members are required to attend as many meetings as possible, and participate in events including but not limited to commons tabling and panel attendance.

 Benefit to Washington and Lee University and the Surrounding Community

 We are continuing to make changes to the club's structure in hopes of making an impact on the Washington and Lee environment.
 We are hoping to promote or co-sponsor mental health support groups that already exist, which many students do not know about.
 In 2015, for the first time, we brought in a speaker and plan to do that in the future as a way for students to learn more from knowledgeable resources outside of the W&L community.
 We offer the W&L community a safe space to discuss mental health issues and a way to learn more about how to help friends/family/ect.
 We also promote overall mental wellbeing with out de-stress events.

 Organization of Leadership

 President: Make decisions about what events we will/will not hold, run club meetings, provide discussion material for club meetings, create new events, evaluate new member applications